 This specific trainings manual aims at regulators, policy-makers and other govt. departments.
 It informs them about the current situation in the e-waste recycling sector in India, the background of e-waste management and recycling as well as the legal provisions regarding and the responsibilities of the regulators and bulk consumers.
 This shall support the regulators in their duty to effectively implement the Rules.

 Training Course Structure

-The proposed structure of day 1 of the workshop is as below:
+The proposed structure of 1, 2 and 5 days of the workshop could be as below: